National Geographic Venture current position

 Review of National Geographic Venture

-The 1,800-ton, 100-passenger National Geographic Venture is an expedition vessel with an ice-strengthened hull, fully-stabilized and with relatively shallow draft (9 ft / 2,7 m) which allows safe navigation regardless the itinerary region.
+The 100-passenger ship Nat Geo Venture is an expedition vessel with an ice-strengthened hull, fully-stabilized and with relatively shallow draft (9 ft / 2,7 m) which allows safe navigation regardless of the itinerary region.

-The National Geographic Venture cruise ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - an US non-profit institution for science and education).
-The partnership that Nat Geo has with the Lindblad Expeditions line enables passengers to enjoy an expedition style small ship cruise vacation as active explorers.
+National Geographic Venture cruise ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - a US non-profit institution for science and education).
+The partnership that Nat Geo has with the Lindblad Expeditions line enables passengers to enjoy an expedition-style small ship travel vacation as active explorers.
 Lindblad cruise ships sail unique destinations to explore out-of-the-way inlets, making Zodiac landings and looking for wildlife.

-National Geographic Venture has 4 passenger decks and 50 cabins.
-Of all cabins, 22 staterooms feature small private verandas (with floor-ceiling sliding doors) and 12 cabins (6 pairs) are connecting (via internal doorway access) allowing families to combine 2 adjacent rooms.
-All category 5 suites accommodate a 3rd person on convertible sofabed.
+National Geographic Venture has 4 decks (3 with cabins) and 50 staterooms.
+Of all cabins, 22 are with small step-out balconies (with floor-ceiling sliding doors) and 12 (6 pairs) are connecting cabins (via internal doorway access) allowing families to combine 2 adjacent rooms.
+All category 5 suites accommodate a 3rd person on a convertible sofabed.

 Nat Geo Venture has one Main Dining Room which offers single seating with unassigned tables.
 Food served aboard is local, fresh and sustainably sourced when possible.
 When weather conditions allow, light fare is served outside on ship's observation deck.
 The captain and officers welcome passengers to the bridge in accordance with line's “Open Bridge” policy.

 Shipboard entertainment options - Fun and Sport